Massachusetts Route 146

-Route 146, sometimes called the Worcester-Providence Turnpike, is a limited-access road in the U.S. state of Massachusetts, maintained by the Massachusetts Department of Transportation (MassDOT).
-Spanning approximately 21 mi along a south–north axis, it is a continuation of Route 146 in Rhode Island, which splits from I-95 in Providence.
-The southern terminus within Massachusetts exists in Millville, where the expressway enters the state from North Smithfield, Rhode Island.
+Route 146 is a 20.99 mi north-south state highway in the U.S. state of Massachusetts, maintained by the Massachusetts Department of Transportation (MassDOT).
+Spanning approximately 21 mi along a south–north axis, it is a continuation of Rhode Island Route 146, which splits from I-95 in Providence.
+The southern terminus within Massachusetts exists in Millville, where it enters the state from North Smithfield, Rhode Island.
 Among several local roads, Route 146 intersects with the Massachusetts Turnpike (I-90) in Millbury and I-290 in Worcester before arriving at its northern terminus at the intersection of several surface streets in downtown Worcester.
 Most of the route is a freeway, except for a short section near the boundary between Millbury and Sutton where there is driveway access and at-grade crossings.

 History

 During the late 1940s, the then-Massachusetts Department of Public Works (MassDPW, now MassDOT) planned an extension of Route 146 from Rhode Island north toward Worcester.
-MA 146 was built between 1949 and 1952 as a four-lane divided roadway from US 20 in Millbury to Boston Road in Sutton, and from Sutton south to the Massachusetts-Rhode Island border, Route 146 was built as a three-lane undivided roadway, providing one lane in each direction and a shared lane in the center.
+MA 146 was built between 1949 and 1952 as a four-lane divided roadway from US 20 in Millbury to Boston Road in Sutton, and from Sutton south to the Massachusetts-Rhode Island border.
+Route 146 was built as a three-lane undivided roadway, providing one lane in each direction and a shared lane in the center.

 In 1981, the MassDPW began work on rebuilding Route 146.
 During the next three years, the state rebuilt the 13.1 mile section from just south of Boston Road in Sutton to the Massachusetts-Rhode Island border, replacing the three-lane undivided section with a four-lane freeway and eliminating all at-grade intersections and curb cuts.

 The project upgrading the section linking Exit 94 on the Massachusetts Turnpike north into downtown Worcester at Brosnihan Square to Interstate Highway standards was completed in November 2007 according to MassHighway.
 The improvements to the road created an economic boon to the Blackstone Valley through which it passes.
 The improved transportation corridor has attracted several large employers since the road was upgraded.
 As of 2015, the road was widened and a major intersection was improved to fix traffic flow problems.